apoz/flash-cards/Terraform.md

 4 - Default config - default value in variables.tf
 5 - User manual entry - if not specified, prompt the user for entry

+##### Variables with undefined values

+If you have variables with undefined values it will not directly result in an error.
+Terraform will ask you to supply the value associated with them.

+Environment variables can be used also to set variable values.
+TF_VAR_name

 #### Count parameter: loops